Does your hybrid workplace technology help or hinder your employees?

 Burnout & Context Switching: Enemies of Hybrid Productivity

-In March 2020, many employers folded new technology into their digital workplaces in an attempt to maintain connections between employees across a suddenly homebound workforce.
+In March 2020, many employers folded new hybrid workplace technology into their digital workplaces in an attempt to maintain connections between employees across a suddenly homebound workforce.

-For some hybrid teams, this meant shifting to cloud-based storage systems or new software like Slack or Teams.
+For some hybrid workers, this meant shifting to cloud-based storage systems or new software like Slack or Microsoft Teams.
 Other organizations might have avoided adjusting their technology altogether, leaning on existing intranets or knowledge hubs.

 Just think about it.
 How many times a day do employees switch back and forth between tabs, browsers, screens, emails, and applications?
 Combine this with everyday distractions like doorbells, kids, pets, and other interruptions, and you can see why it’s hard to maintain employee engagement, let alone job satisfaction.